Best Euro cards in the US [2023]

 Open your Wise account online or in-app, to hold and exchange 40+ currencies.
 Order your Wise card for a low one time fee, and top up for free in USD.Wise international debit card

 Then convert to EUR using the mid-market rate and low, transparent fees for simple spending when you travel.
-You can get local account details for EUR and a selection of other currencies to get paid like a local with Wise account, and you can also send payments to 70+ countries with Wise money transfer.
+You can get local account details for Euro and a selection of other currencies to get paid like a local with Wise account, and you can also send payments to 160+ countries with Wise money transfer, and spend with Wise card in over 150 countries.

 Get Wise card

-Read our Wise card review to learn more.
+Read our Wise card review or Wise Euro Account review to learn more.

 Revolut card

-• Out of hours fees of 1% apply when converting currencies at night and at the weekend
+❌ Out of hours fees of 1% apply when converting currencies at night and at the weekends

 Go to Revolut